 LP-X Dokdo (Landing Platform Experimental)

 The LPX program, similar to the Japanese Ohsumi type LPD, could be regarded as another effort to have a greater regional influence.
-A new design amphibious landing ship, the first LPX was planned for delivery in 2005.
 The ROK Navy desired the ship to have a large flight deck like a helicopter carrier; a flooding well deck to accommodate Amphibious Assault Vehicles (AAV's) and Landing Cushion Aircraft (LCAC) is being considered.

 With a light displacement of 14,000 tons the LP-X is not only be the largest vessel in the Korean Navy but also substantially larger than the similar Osumi-class landing ship (8,900 tons) of the Japanese Maritime Self-Defense Force, and with a larger payload capacity as well, making it the regions largest of its kind.
 Previously, the largest ship in the Korean Navy was the 9,000-ton support vessel Cheonji.

 The LPX is a high-speed amphibious ship, based on the concept of "over-the- horizon assault."
 As the name indicates, the "over-the-horizon assault" comprises a military operation in which an amphibious landing operation is conducted with high-speed air-cushioned vehicles and helicopters from beyond the horizon, where they can't be detected or attacked by the enemy.
 The conventional LST (landing ship tank) has to approach the coastline for landing, at the risk of being fired upon by the enemy.

 The hull consists of four decks, this highest of which is the 1st deck [the flight deck], with the bridge superstructure.
 The flight deck can accomodated five UH-60 helicopters simultaneously.
 When the budget situation is improved, there is the possibilty that the NH-90 or the E101 Merlin could be adopted.